FrontierAIAccountabilityProject/raise-officer-certification/bill_text.md

 (d) This subdivision does not prohibit payment or advancement of reasonable costs of defense.
 It does not prohibit indemnification of a person upon whom no individual penalty is finally imposed.

+(e) This subdivision applies only to a penalty imposed for conduct occurring on or after the effective date of this section.

+(f) No liability shall arise under this subdivision solely from entering into an insurance contract or other indemnification arrangement before the effective date of this section or maintaining such a contract or arrangement during the transition period described in this paragraph.
+Such a contract or arrangement may be maintained only until the earliest of its renewal, expiration, or material amendment, or one year after the effective date of this section.
+Nothing in this paragraph authorizes any payment, reimbursement, indemnification, insurance benefit, compensation adjustment, or other transfer of value to satisfy or offset a penalty imposed for conduct occurring on or after the effective date of this section.

 **7. Injunctive relief and disqualification.**

 (a) In an action brought pursuant to subdivision five of this section, the court may grant appropriate injunctive or other equitable relief, including requiring a compliant submission, requiring remediation of an identified violation, or restraining the deployment or extensive internal use of a frontier model in this state until the requirements of this section are satisfied.